Welcome to Year 6

 In R.E., we will be exploring the concept of ‘Ritual’ in the context of Islam and how this religious belief shapes the lives of these individuals and communities.

 This term in PE, children will be developing their gymnastics skills with Premier Sport.
 With the teachers, children will be building on their throwing skills, reflexes and agility via ‘Bench Ball’.

 Finally in Music, we will be exploring the topic ‘Roots’ which explores mini musical performance.
 Pupils will be singing a traditional Ghanaian song, devise rhythmical actions to music and developing a performance of a musical.

 Dates for the diary:

-PE days are Monday and Friday
+PE days are Monday and Friday (for this term only).

 Children should all have a full PE kit which includes: black shorts / tracksuit bottoms (for colder weather), white t shirt and suitable footwear.

 - Homework will be set when the children return.